kanaksharmagit/ADRB2-Bioinformatics-Project/README.md

 Sequences that cluster closely together are generally interpreted as having greater sequence similarity.

 Organisms sharing a closer branch point are inferred to have a more recent common ancestor relative to organisms separated by deeper branches.

+## Biological Interpretation
+The conservation of ADRB2 across different organisms suggests that important structural and functional features of the receptor are conserved during evolution.

+At the same time, variable regions demonstrate that certain portions of the sequence have undergone evolutionary changes.

+The combination of BLAST, multiple sequence alignment, and phylogenetic analysis therefore provides deeper understanding of ADRB2 than any single analysis alone.